balch/MockTrade/PRESENTME.md

 activity events (onCreate/OnDestroy, onStart/onPause, onResume/onPause), there are advanced events
 (onActivityResult, onSaveInstanceState) which must be handled in most Android Applications.

-When implemented separately from the Activity, the Presenter class usually contains methods that correspond directly to LifeCycle events.
+When implemented separately from the Activity, a typlical Presenter class usually contains methods that correspond directly to LifeCycle events.
 In addition, the Presenter base interfaces usually define a subset of the Lifecycle methods which limits the Application in certain circumstances.

 The `PresenterActivity` solves the problem in a unique way.
-The supported Activity LifeCycle methods are wrapped and exposed to to the Child class by using a `Base` naming convention.
+The supported Activity LifeCycle methods are wrapped and exposed to the Child class by using a `Base` naming convention.

 **[Full PresenterActivity.java Source](https://github.com/balch/MockTrade/blob/develop/AppFramework/src/main/java/com/balch/android/app/framework/PresenterActivity.java)**